grnet/synnefo/docs/cyclades-api-guide.rst

 503 (Service Unavailable)   The service is not currently available
 =========================== =====================

-In case of a 200 response code, the ``name`` of the network is changed to the new value.
+.. note:: In case of a 204 code, the response body should be empty

 Delete Network
 ..............

+A network is deleted as long as it is not attached to any virtual servers.

+.. rubric:: Request

 ========================== ======
 URI                        Method